05 Oct Best Henry Hoover

 You still get the amazing suction power that all Henry’s offer, all of the same accessories, a large 6-litre waste container and a 10-metre cable.

-So if red is not a colour you fancy or you just want something a little more feminine then Hetty is just as good a choice as any other Henry but with a different name and colour.
+So if you prefer pink to red, or if you prefer a vacuum cleaner to have eyelashes, then Hetty is just as good a choice as any other Henry but with a different name and colour.

 Harry Hoover Vacuum Cleaner

-You also get an extra motorised “Hairo” brush head that has a brush that spins and digs down deep into carpet fibres to ensure that no hair is left unturned!
+In addition, you get an extra motorised “Hairo” brush head with a brush that spins and digs down deep into carpet fibres to ensure that no hair is left unturned!

 Harry enjoys the same mega suction power that all corded Henrys have and when you combine that with the pet brush then you know no dust, dirt or hair will be left behind.